Massive-Wiki/nxc/nxcDescription.md

 # nxc

-**nxc** is a Python package that is a static site generator for turning collections of Markdown documents[Massive Wikis] into static HTML websites.
+**nxc** is a static site generator for turning collections of Markdown documents into static HTML websites.
+It is implemented as a Python package.

-**nxc** supports wiki-links (and back links), transclusion, full-text search, as well as standard Markdown features.
-There is no required organization of the markdown files in the document collection directory.
-Initialization of a document collection installs a basic website theme that can be altered or replaced.
+**nxc** supports wiki links and back links, transclusion, full-text search, as well as standard Markdown features.
+There is no required organization of the markdown files in the document collection directory or subdirectories.
+Using **nxc** to initialize a document collection installs a basic website theme that can be altered or replaced.

-For document collections that are managed on a GitForge, the generated website can display a table of all pages in the collection that can be sorted by name or time of most recent change.
+For document collections that are versioned with Git, the generated website can display a table of all pages in the collection that can be sorted by file name or time of most recent change.

 ## Typical Installation Hierarchy